 Work to understand your students' realities, it is only then that you can begin having a relationship with them.

 I am grateful for their mentoring, as it is clear that a prevalence of the deficit perspective remains in mathematics education, particularly in the cognitive genre of the field.
 A deficit orientation results in a body of research that spends too much time and energy focused on what students do not do and how students do not think.
-A deficit orientation also results in cognitive work that includes constraints or contraindication language as being classified as deficit work in cases when the students' perspectives and realities are being honored.
+It is important to note, however, that classifying cognitive work that uses constraint or contraindication language as deficit work is, in actuality, enacting a deficit orientation, as constrain and contraindication work is often for the purpose of honoring students' perspectives and realities.
+We best understand something by pushing upon its boundaries, and those boundaries can only be defined by articulating constraints and identifying contraindications.

 This yields the question, "Why does a prevalence of deficit work remain?"
 The quick answer is that it is difficult to change trends in a field.
 That answer is reductionist (and somewhat deficit-oriented).
 A more explanatory answer is found within the cognitive perspective itself.